-728 CLINICAL INTRODUCTION TO PSYCHOLOGY OF
+728 PSYCHOLOGY OF PASTORAL CARE

-PASTORAL CARE

 The emphasis will be upon theoretical insights, use of professional self, empathy, and practical application through "Clinical Orientation to Pastoral Care."
-To be offered the Middler year.
-Tuesday 1:30 to 4:30 and Thursday 1:30 to 5:00.
+To be offered in the first semester of the Middler year.
+Tuesdays and Thursday 1:30 to 4:30.